Since today is Father's Day, I would like to take a week's hiatus from the Justifiable Evil postings to remember my father.

 My two sisters and my aunt Annie immediately dove into the project, contacting some of my father's friends and old colleagues.
 As word spread around, more people began to call, asking to be included in the event.
 Suddenly, we found ourselves dealing with a multitude of volunteers where, limiting each person to three minutes, the show would have run for a total of five hours.
 We began to combine appearances, and finally managed to shorten the tribute to a manageable three hours.

 Three weeks before the show, I was assigned the task of preparing a short documentary about my father's life and career.
-The documentary would open the tribute.
 Knowing absolutely nothing about documentary-making, I agreed to do it.
 Ignorance is bliss.
 I devoted myself to the project, going through my mother's albums, which contained thousands of photographs and newspaper clippings from the time that my father had moved to Puerto Rico, to his radio and early live television shows, to his latest artistic exploits.

 It was a moving experience that would forever change my perception of him.
 Not that I learned anything really new about him – I was aware of most of his career's milestones and achievements – but I got to see my father as he had walked through life: the young immigrant who had risked everything to marry my mother; the young artist struggling to earn a living; the uncompromising perfectionist who brought the best in his actors; the beloved father who raised and protected me.
 I stared directly into his soul, and embraced him through the fabric of time.